AB506 Resources for your House of Worship

 What actions does it require?

 RECOMMENDATION: We highly recommend MinistrySafe’s training, which includes specific training on spotting groomers.
 MinistrySafe and Abuse Prevention Systems provide an extensive library of abuse prevention training, including Sexual Abuse Awareness Training, which includes the content to be in compliance with AB506 including addressing other forms of abuse AND California reporting requirements and processes.
 Youth Service Organizations seeking alternative training must ensure that any training alternative addresses the topics covered by the Department of Social Services’ training for mandated reporters.
 For example, an alternative training must address topics beyond child sexual abuse (i.e., physical abuse, emotional abuse, bullying, neglect, etc.) AND describe California reporting requirements and processes.
-Agency customers receive the MinistrySafe membership for free here.
+Agency customers are eligible to receive 50% off the first year of MinistrySafe’s annual Membership Fee here.
+Individuals may order a la carte single access trainings ($15/user), without access to the Membership here.

 New Background Check Requirement: Unfortunately, even if you are presently using a background check service other than Live Scan, the AB506 bill specifically requires a Live Scan background check.